 Questions from the BitL tool Problem Solving proficiency: Interpret; Model and plan; Solve and check, Reflect.
+Reasoning proficiency:

-Reasoning proficiency: What can you infer?
+What can you infer?

-Instead of telling students about financial considerations about insurance, we can challenge students to recognise the possible consequences for themselves, by asking questions.
+Instead of telling students about an optimal situation, we can challenge students to explore different options in a systematic way for themselves, by asking questions.